yetiiil/venice_building_height/README.md

 ### 📝 Step 1️⃣: Model Construction
 To find the plane with the largest support in the point cloud, we used the method [Segment_Plane](http://www.open3d.org/docs/release/python_api/open3d.geometry.PointCloud.html#open3d.geometry.PointCloud.segment_plane) from [Open3D](http://www.open3d.org/).
 The function returns the plane as (𝑎,𝑏,𝑐,𝑑) where for each point (𝑥,𝑦,𝑧) on the plane we have 𝑎𝑥+𝑏𝑦+𝑐𝑧+𝑑=0.
 The function further returns a list of indices of the inlier points.
 From [Open3D](http://www.open3d.org/) using the attribute Points, we get coordinate information of each points.

+Statistical_outlier_removal removes points that are further away from their neighbors compared to the average for the point cloud.
+It takes two input parameters:

+nb_neighbors, which specifies how many neighbors are taken into account in order to calculate the average distance for a given point.

+std_ratio, which allows setting the threshold level based on the standard deviation of the average distances across the point cloud.
+The lower this number the more aggressive the filter will be.

 After this, we calculate the relative height of the buildings based on the formula of point-to-plane distance.
 Once the plane equation is obtained, we could calculate the distances between each point and the plane and save them in a (n, 1) array.

 To visualise the height of the building, the first method is to change the colors of the points in the PointCloud model.
 For each point in the ‘PointCloud’, it has a ‘Colors' attribute.
 By calling this attribute, an (n, 3) array of value range [0, 1], containing RGB colors information of the points will be returned.
 Therefore, by normalising the ‘distances array’ values to the range of [0,1] and expanding the 'distances array' to three dimensions by replication, we get a (n, 3) ‘height array' in the form of (n, 3) 'colors array’.